The science behind FLOWN

 Play has also been shown to be important for promoting the release of dopamine — a brain hormone linked to improved mood, cognitive performance, and the self-control needed for sustained bouts of focus.

 This helps to prime the brain’s neural pathways for creativity and stints of focused work.
+It also just makes work more fun, and you finish your day feeling great.

 Hungarian-American psychologist Mihaly Csikszentmihalyi was the first to define and describe flow.
 A brain state in which a person feels immersed in their task, and able to focus with ease to do complex work.
 After interviewing practitioners of every kind (everyone from Himalayan climbers, to Dominican monks, to Navajo shepherds), Csikszentmihalyi formulated eight characteristics he found to be common to the experience of flow states: